Prism Video Intelligence

 themes: gender identity, personal struggle, shock, unforeseen events

-tags: police_van, crime_scene, gender_transition, pronouns, interview, friends_reaction, shocking_event
+tags: police_van, crime_scene, gender_transition, pronouns, interview, friends_reaction

 objects: police van, house, microphone